upb-lea/openmodelica-microgrid-gym/docs/JOSS/paper.md

 # Examples

-Detailed examples are shown in the whitepaper of this toolbox: https://arxiv.org/pdf/2005.04869.pdf
+Detailed examples are shown in the OMG whitepaper: https://arxiv.org/pdf/2005.04869.pdf

 Especially the implementation and evaluation of a safe Bayesian controller [@Berkenkamp2020] is explained in detail.
 The SafeOpt learning algorithm is applied to an automatic controller tuning problem with safety-relevant state constraints in different microgrid topologies (e.g. different number of inverters, load characteristics).